andrewcb/SAM/README.md

 The final content of these tables can be seen with the -debug command.

-In the function PrepareOutput() these tables are partly copied into the small tables:
+In the function prepareOutput() these tables are partly copied into the small tables:
 	phonemeindexOutput[]
 	stressOutput[]
 	phonemelengthOutput[]